dice-group/LIMES/manual/user_manual/configuration_file/defining_link_specifications.md

 * **Tmp_Meets**: The end first POI timestamp meets the start of the second POI time stamp.
 * **Tmp_Is_xBy**: reverse of Tmp_Meets

-Below, an example of an atomic LS that consists of the temporal measure Tmp_Finishes and a threshold $$\theta = 1.0$$ is given:
+Below, an example of an atomic LS that consists of the temporal measure Tmp_Finishes and a threshold $\theta = 1.0$ is given:
 `Tmp_Finishes(x.beginDate1|endDate1, y.beginDate2|endDate2) | 0.8`
 where beginDate1 and beginDate2 are properties of the source and target KB respectively, whose values indicate the begin of a temporal event instance and endDate1 and endDate2 are properties of the source